khantram/CSCI472_SeniorProject_Gungi/README.md

 ## INSTALLATION

-Using a command-line navigate to the project directory and type the following lines to compile and run the project.
+Use a command-line to navigate to the project directory and type the following lines to compile and run the project:

     javac -d bin src/tram/model/*.java src/tram/controller/*.java src/tram/view/*.java src/tram/*.java
     java -cp bin tram.Main